Due to essential maintenance on Wednesday 24th July, all online forms will be unavailable. We apologise for any inconvenience.

 “Impact further improves quality and innovation in vocational education and training.”

 The Black Country Impact benefits from being made-up of five delivery partners who span the whole of the Black Country and have both the size and expertise to make a real difference for young adults.
-The delivery partners are Dudley Council, Sandwell Council, Walsall Council, City of Wolverhampton Council, and Black Country Talent Match, a project led by Wolverhampton Voluntary Sector Council and funded through the Big Lottery Fund
+The delivery partners are Dudley Council, Sandwell Council, Walsall Council, City of Wolverhampton Council, and Black Country Talent Match, a project led by Wolverhampton Voluntary Sector Council and funded through the National Lottery Community Fund.

 Impact is in a unique position to have a wide range of influence with local employers across the Black Country.